eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Class that inherits from TopicDataType and works as an intermediator between RTPS Domain and the Dynamic Types.
-It implements the methods needed to create, serialize, deserialize and delete dynamicdatas when the participants need to convert the received information from any transport to the registered dynamic type.
+It implements the methods needed to create, serialize, deserialize and delete DynamicData instances when the participants need to convert the received information from any transport to the registered dynamic type.